loremaster0/luaNatoPhoneticAlphaConvertor/README.md

 # luaNatoPhoneticAlphaConvertor
-A "NATO phonetic alphabet convetor written in lua.
+A "NATO phonetic alphabet" convetor written in lua.